The 2011 AFC Championship game is set. The New York Jets and Pittsburgh Steelers will face off in the Steel City next weekend.

 3. Jerome Harrison – Pittsburgh Steelers

-The highlight of Harrison’s day wasn’t any fines or issues on the field, but just another dominant defensive performance, one that included three sacks against Flacco and the Ravens offense, which had all sorts of problems moving the ball in the second half.
+The highlight of Harrison’s day wasn’t any fines or issues on the field, but just another dominant defensive performance.
+Harrison had three sacks of Flacco and the Ravens offense.
+Baltimore had all sorts of problems moving the ball in the second half.

 2. Mark Sanchez – New York Jets

-Mark Sanchez received the most criticism heading into the game against the Patriots, and many thought that he would be the player that kept New York from competing against New England.
+Mark Sanchez received the most criticism heading into the game against the Patriots.
+Many thought he would be the player that kept New York from competing against New England.
 Sanchez didn’t just push the Jets to a victory, but he also outperformed Brady, throwing 3 TD passes, while having no interceptions.

 1. Santonio Holmes – New York Jets

-Many may argue that Holmes doesn’t belong in this spot, since he had just 20 yards receiving over three catches.
+Many may argue that Holmes doesn’t belong in this spot.
+He had just 20 yards receiving over three catches.
 Still, Holmes – who has been known for making clutch playoff catches in the past – arguably made the biggest catch of the game.
-After New England closed the gap to 14-11, New York moved down the field, and Holmes made an incredible catch in the corner of the end zone, which pushed the Jets lead back to two scores, and completely changed the momentum of the game.
+After New England closed the gap to 14-11, New York moved down the field, and Holmes made an incredible catch in the corner of the end zone.
+It was a catch that pushed the Jets lead back to two scores and changed the momentum of the game.

 Which WINNING Quarterback's Performance Was the Most UNEXPECTED During the NFL Divisional Round?